Mnahil-Naseer/Mnahil-Naseer/README.md

 ### 🌸 About Me

-👋 Hi, I'm **Mnahil**, a full-stack developer who enjoys turning ideas into things people can actually use.
+👋 Hi, I'm **Mnahil**, a full-stack web & app developer who enjoys turning ideas into things people can actually use.

-Most projects begin with *"this shouldn't take long"* and somehow end with twenty browser tabs, a lot of debugging, and a lesson I didn't know I needed.

 I enjoy building clean interfaces, reliable backend systems, and connecting the two without breaking everything in the process.
 Currently learning, building, debugging, and occasionally wondering why the code worked after doing absolutely nothing.
 ---

 ### 🛠 Tech Stack